- Released: 1993

 Mazzy Star are somewhat on the periphery of the shoegaze/dream-pop scene, perhaps because they don’t comfortably fit into that genre.
 Unlike the oft-cited “big three” of My Bloody Valentine, Slowdive and Ride, the vocals are not breathy or buried low in the mix.
 Hope Sandoval’s voice is soulful and echo-drenched, giving many of their songs an unusually bluesy, folky feel.

-From what I gather, Roback mainly wrote the music and Sandoval the lyrics, and the two perhaps come together best on ‘Blue Light’, a wistful and very open-to-interpretation lament that’s stripped down, tender and filled with intriguing imagery.
+From what I gather, Roback mainly wrote the music and Sandoval the lyrics, and the two perhaps come together best on ‘Blue Light’, a wistful and open-to-interpretation lament that’s stripped down, tender and filled with intriguing imagery.

 Other tracks to pick out include ‘Mary of Silence’, which carries a droning intensity reminiscent of the likes of Bauhaus and Suicide, the folk-tinged ‘She’s My Baby, the murky guitars and tambourine beat of ‘Bells Ring’, and a fine cover of Arthur Lee’s ‘Five String Serenade’.